coollabsio/coolify/CONTRIBUTION.md

 ## 3) Start & setup Coolify

 - Run `spin up` - You can notice that errors will be thrown.
 Don't worry.
   - If you see weird permission errors, especially on Mac, run `sudo spin up` instead.

+- If you are using Orbstack, you need to set the IP Address/Domain of the coolify server in the server settings to: testing-host.coolify.orb.local

 ## 4) Install php to make sure you can do DB migrations (optional)